isabella232/web-map-inventory/README.md

 These tasks run in a container.
 See the [Setup](#setup) section for setup instructions.

-If running on the BAS central worksations:
+If running on the BAS central workstations:

 ```shell
 $ ssh geoweb@bslws01.nerc-bas.ac.uk